 You will receive a valuable, FREE training in restoration and maintenance techniques, volunteer management, project implementation, and much more.
 Sites will be selected based on need and individual interest.

 Learn how YOU can create and restore wildlife habitat in Pierce County at our habitat steward training.
 No prior experience necessary, just the desire to get outdoors.

-Join us for a 3 hour training at one of our managed lands in Puyallup or Fircrest
+Join us for a two 1.5hr virtual weekday trainings with a 3 hour training at one of our current Habitat Stewardship sites.